In memory of Mark, Sept 1965-Sept 2010, Ansel, Sept 1985-March 2006, and Dave, Aug 1952- July 2002

 Some people need space.
 Some need you there.
-Sometimes they don't even know what they need-- just go, and follow their cues.
-Best thing is to, when possible, anticipate needs and take care of them, within reason.
+Sometimes they don't even know what they need.
+Just show up, and follow their cues.
+Best thing, when possible, is anticipate needs and take care of them, within reason.
 Bring food, offer rides and rooms to visitors, leave lists of people family can call to take care of last minute necessities such as errand runs and chores.

 Remember that grief lasts a long time.
-The grieving person is usually surrounded the first few days.
-It's after they may really need your help.
+The grieving person is usually surrounded by others in the first few days.
+It's later when they may really need your help.
 Acknowledge important events such as anniversaries.
 Know that the first year is the first anniversary of everything since the loss-- the first particular season, the first holiday, the first birthday alone.
 Let them know they are loved and their loved ones remembered.